Location and surface area

 Peru is a constitutional democratic republic with a multiparty system.
 The head of state is the president, and he or she is elected for a five-year term.
 The congress has 130 members, also elected for a five-year term.

 The 1990s saw rapid economic growth, based on improved socioeconomic stability and considerable foreign investment in the minerals sector.
-Peru is currently one of the world’s fastest growing economies, having experienced several consecutive years of annual growth in excess of 5%.
+Peru remains one of the world’s fastest growing economies.
 Its accelerated growth is inextricably tied to demand for its primary resources (copper, gold, zinc, etc.), particularly the minerals required by the Chinese economy.
-The World Bank’s current classification of the Peruvian economy is upper middle income, although very little of the wealth generated over the last twenty years has filtered down, and the Peruvian economy remains far from egalitarian, with around 31% of the population classified as poor.
-Tourism represents an important contribution to Peru’s national income.
+The World Bank’s current classification of the Peruvian economy is upper middle income, although very little of the wealth generated over the last twenty years has filtered down, and the Peruvian economy remains far from egalitarian, with around one quarter of the population classified as poor.
+Tourism constitutes an important contribution to Peru’s national income.
+Since the Chinese economy began to contract in the second decade of the 21st century, the Peruvian economy has experienced a slowdown; however, annual growth remains positive

-The Peruvian national currency is the Nuevo Sol, which is divided into one hundred Céntimos.
-The strength of the Peruvian economy has enables the Sol to maintain a stable exchange rate with the world’s major currencies in recent years, specifically the US dollar and the Euro.
-Currency exchange offices are available in all cities, and ATMs dispense US dollars and local currency.
+The Peruvian national currency is the sol, which is divided into one hundred céntimos.
+The strength of the Peruvian economy has enabled the Sol to maintain a relatively stable exchange rate with the world’s major currencies in recent years, specifically the US dollar and the Euro.
+Currency exchange offices are available in all the cities most frequently visited by tourists, where ATMs dispense both US dollars and local currency.

 The main language spoken in Peru is Latin American Spanish, although in the highlands the rural population speaks Quechua, the language of the Incas, while several indigenous languages are still spoken in the lowland forests of the Amazon basin.